 Why This Matters Now

-Manual processing doesn't scale.
-Adding headcount is expensive and slow.
-AI document automation offers an alternative path.
+Manual processing does not scale.
+Adding headcount is both expensive and slow, and it introduces variability that compounds error rates.
+AI document automation offers a fundamentally different path forward.

 The technology has matured significantly.
-What required expensive custom solutions five years ago is now available as configurable platforms with pre-trained models for common document types.
+Solutions that required expensive custom development five years ago are now available as configurable platforms with pre-trained models for common document types.

 Definitions and Scope

 OCR (Optical Character Recognition): Converting images of text into machine-readable text.
-The foundation, but not sufficient alone.
+This remains the foundation of document automation, but it is not sufficient on its own.

-IDP (Intelligent Document Processing): AI-powered extraction that understands document structure and context, not just text.
+IDP (Intelligent Document Processing): AI-powered extraction that understands document structure and context, not merely raw text.

-Document Classification: Automatically identifying what type of document is being processed.
+Document Classification: Automatically identifying what type of document is being processed before extraction begins.

-Entity Extraction: Identifying and extracting specific data points (names, dates, amounts, etc.) from documents.
+Entity Extraction: Identifying and pulling specific data points (names, dates, amounts, and similar fields) from documents with contextual awareness.

-Scope of this guide: Implementing commercially available IDP platforms—not custom ML development or basic OCR implementation.
+Scope of this guide: This guide covers implementing commercially available IDP platforms.
+It does not address custom ML model development or basic OCR implementation.

 Document Automation Capability Spectrum